sankalpgunturi/web-application-deployment/README.md

 ### Deployment Strategy

-The DevOps Team initiates the deployment process by establishing the infrastructure outlined in the [implementation](#how-to-execute-the-code) section.
-Using Terraform scripts, a GKE cluster is created in the [designated region](terraform.tfvars#L2), accompanied by custom node pools within the same region.
+Establish the infrastructure outlined in the [implementation](#devops-team-setting-up-the-infrastructure) section.
+A GKE cluster is created in the [designated region](terraform.tfvars#L2), accompanied by custom node pools within the same region.
 Security policies are defined for all resources associated with the cluster, and a dedicated subnet is generated to facilitate internal resource access.
 The Kubernetes (K8) workload is deployed, leveraging the Docker image specified in the earlier assumptions<sup>[[3]](#3)</sup>.

 A load balancer is then instantiated to evenly distribute traffic among the pods, and its external IP serves as the gateway to the API-as-a-Service.

-Developers contribute changes to files in the [api](api) directory.
+Developers contribute changes to files in the [api](api) directory as outlined [here](#dev-team-pushing-code).
 During their integration window, when they opt to push changes to the main branch, the [GitHub Workflow](.github/workflows/deploy.yml) is automatically triggered.

 This GitHub Workflow involves the sequential steps of checking out the repository, building the Docker image, pushing it to Docker Hub, and orchestrating the K8 deployment update through a delete and redeploy mechanism.